 Posted by admin under Scrum Basics

 In waterfall, managers determine a team member’s workload capacity in terms of time.
 Managers ask selected developers to estimate how long they anticipate certain tasks will take and then assign work based on that team member’s total available time.
-The downsides of traditional estimation are well known: work is always late, there are always quality problems, and there’s always a last minute crunch to meet the deadline.
+In waterfall, tests are done after coding by specific job titles rather than written in conjunction with the code.
+The downsides of waterfall are well known: work is always late, there are always quality problems, some people are always waiting for other people, and there’s always a last minute crunch to meet the deadline.

 What does the process of estimation look like?
 Scrum does not prescribe a single way for teams to estimate their work.
 The only estimate that’s defined by Scrum is whether a team will attempt a PBI this Sprint or not, as decided in the Sprint Planning Meeting.
-Common estimating methods include t-shirt sizes (S, M, L, and too big), powers of 2 (1, 2, 4, 8), the Fibonacci sequence (1, 2, 3, 5, 8, 13, etc.).
-In recent years, teams subscribing to the #NoEstimates philosophy simply make all stories as small as possible.
+Common estimating methods include t-shirt sizes (S, M, L, and too big), powers of 2 (1, 2, 4, 8), the Fibonacci sequence (1, 2, 3, 5, 8, etc.), or simply small vs. needs-to-be-split (see #NoEstimates below).

 In the Backlog Refinement Meeting, the team sits down with the Product Owner to discuss the stories toward the top of the Product Backlog.
 The Product Owner often wants effort estimates to help evaluate ROI, effectively prioritize items in the Product Backlog, and predict which items will be ready by a given release date.
 So the Product Owner wants an honest appraisal of how difficult work will be.